Actor triptychs, diptychs and unserialized single

 designed hundreds of triptychs and diptychs of kabuki actors.
 Titles of

-Edo era kabuki plays are
+Edo era kabuki plays are problematic

-problematic because of the lack of copyright laws.
-Successful productions were performed in
+because of the lack of copyright laws.

-different theaters with various titles, and popular characters often
+various titles, and popular characters often reappeared in entirely different

-records.
-Date seals started appearing
+productions can be dated from theater records.
+Date seals started appearing on prints in 2nd

-on prints in 2nd intercalary month* of 1852, but there is
+intercalary month* of 1852, but there is occasionally a one-month discrepancy

-occasionally a one-month discrepancy between the seals and theater
+between the seals and theater records.

-individual panels are each about 14 by 10 inches (36 by 25 centimeters), a
+Unless otherwise noted, the individual panels are each about 14 by 10

-size known as ôban.
-Additional kabuki prints may be found in the section, Polyptychs of
+inches (36 by 25 centimeters), a size known as ôban.
+Additional kabuki prints may be found in the

-four or more sheets.
-I am grateful
+of actors of four or more sheets.

-to Ward Pieters for assisting with this section. |
+I am grateful to Ward Pieters for assisting with this section. |

 Prints identified as to performance and/or month